 If you plan to move within 3 years, renting almost always wins.
 Transaction costs alone (5-6% in real estate commissions, 2-3% in closing costs) eat up most or all of the equity you build.

-The Hidden Costs of Owning
+What Are the Hidden Costs of Homeownership?

 Many first-time buyers underestimate ownership costs.
 Here is what catches people off guard: